Most Common Veteran Disabilities and How They are Rated

 Can I receive VA disability benefits for hearing loss?

 Yes.
-Hearing loss is one of the top five most common VA disability conditions.
-The VA uses two specific tests, the Maryland CNC test and the Pure-Tone audiometric test, administered by a licensed audiologist to determine your rating, which can range from 0% to 100%.
+Hearing loss is one of the top five most common VA disability conditions by new claims.
+The VA uses two specific tests — the Maryland CNC test and the Pure-Tone audiometric test, administered by a licensed audiologist to determine your rating, which can range from 0% to 100%.

 How is a back or neck strain rated by the VA?